 Contact Shad at firstname.lastname@example.org or call 509.679.0225 to book your Alberta Moose Hunt.

 One of the most exciting times to hunt is during the rut, which takes place during September and October.
 Bull moose in the rut are down right belligerent as they are on the prowl looking for females.
 It is hard to beat calling a big rutted up bull moose into close range.
 You will see the snot and slobber dripping from their mouth as they grunt and thrash their way in to your calls.
 There is every opportunity for a high octane hunt for a bull with antlers in excess of 40 inches.
+This hunt can be done as a 14 day Mule Deer and Moose Combo.
+This Outfitter is known for producing massive 190+ Mule Deer.

 Late Season Hunts: